 The eight generating stations in OPPD’s system are the work horses of the district, pumping electricity into the grid for our customers.
 Here’s a step-by-step look at how a coal-fired power plant works.

 The coal arrives on a train car.
 One trainload of coal equals approximately 16,000 tons.
 For example, Nebraska City Station burns six to seven trainloads per week, while North Omaha Station burns two to three trainloads per week.
-In 2016, North Omaha Station’s Units 1-3 will be retired while Units 4 and 5 will be retrofitted with emission controls.
+In 2016, North Omaha Station’s Units 1-3 retired while Units 4 and 5 will be retrofitted with emission controls.

 The crushed coal then continues up the conveyor into the plant and stored in a bunker.

 From the bunker, the coal passes through a pulverizer, which grinds it until it is a fine powder.
 This makes the coal highly flammable, so it ignites and burns immediately when blown into the furnace.

 The heat generated when the coal burns in the furnace converts water in the boiler into steam.